You need to build your email list if you want to grow your blog.

 Having opt-in bribes or free stuff your readers can download is great but you need a dedicated landing page for each one that you’re giving away.

 Landing pages are great because they generally get VERY high conversions.
 Having a single page with a single goal really does work.

 You can then drive traffic to these landing pages using calls to action on your blog, paid traffic or even using your author bio in guest posts.

 Tools to help you create high converting landing pages

 I’ve yet to find a free solution for creating landing pages that is worth using.
 Most of the ones I’ve tried come with limited templates or it takes so long to make landing pages that look good that I may as well have paid for another tool.

-Below are 3 tools that I use in my business to create landing pages:
+Below are 2 main tools that I use in my business to create landing pages:

 I also covered some other alternatives in this post.

 Using the tools I’ve listed above, creating your own landing pages is so easy but there is still a learning curve involved and more to learn if you want to increase conversions.

 There’s a tonne of information on the web that can help you improve conversions but there’s one in particular that is worth going through.